Injury in humans: Treatment

 Much of medical practice is dedicated to the treatment of injuries.
 Traumatology is the study of traumatic injuries and injury repair.
 Certain injuries may be treated by specialists.
 Serious injuries sometimes require trauma surgery.
 Following serious injuries, physical therapy and occupational therapy are sometimes used for rehabilitation.
 Medication is commonly used to treat injuries.

 Emergency medicine during major trauma prioritizes the immediate consideration of life-threatening injuries that can be quickly addressed.
 The airway is evaluated, clearing bodily fluids with suctioning or creating an artificial airway if necessary.
 Breathing is evaluated by evaluating motion of the chest wall and checking for blood or air in the pleural cavity.
 Circulation is evaluated to resuscitate the patient, including the application of intravenous therapy.
 Disability is evaluated by checking for responsiveness and reflexes.
 Exposure is then used to examine the patient for external injury.
 Following immediate life-saving procedures, a CT scan is used for a more thorough diagnosis.
 Further resuscitation may be required, including ongoing blood transfusion, mechanical ventilation and nutritional support.

 Pain management is another aspect of injury treatment.
 Pain serves as an indicator to determine the nature and severity of an injury, but it can also worsen an injury, reduce mobility, and affect quality of life.
 Analgesic drugs are used to reduce the pain associated with injuries, depending on the person's age, the severity of the injury, and previous medical conditions that may affect pain relief.
 NSAIDs such as aspirin and ibuprofen are commonly used for acute pain.
 Opioid medications such as fentanyl, methadone, and morphine are used to treat severe pain in major trauma, but their use is limited due to associated long-term risks such as addiction.
-In addition to medications, non-pharmacological interventions can be beneficial when treating pain.
-The mnemonic TWEED SASH summarises some of these: